CodingHammy/GreenStore/README.md

 ## Overview

 This project is a personal website aimed at showcasing the knowledge I have acquired over the past 24 months in web development.
-The site is built using a variety of technologies, including JavaScript, React, CSS, Next.js, Redux, and Firebase.
+The site is built using a variety of technologies, including JavaScript, React, CSS, Next.js, and Redux.

 ## Features